-For a long time people believed that the Sun orbits our Earth.
+For a long time people believed that the Earth is flat.
 We now know better.
 And so it is with universality in computation.
 Consider the following statement:

-"It can also be shown that any computation that can be performed on a modern-day digital computer can be described by means of a Turing machine.
-Thus if one ever found a procedure that fitted the intuitive notions, but could not be described by means of a Turing machine, it would indeed be of an unusual nature since it could not possibly be programmed for any existing computer."
-[32], p.
-80.
+"It can also be shown that any computation that can be performed on a modern-day digital computer can be described by means of a Turing Machine.
+Thus if one ever found a procedure that fitted the intuitive notions, but could not be described by means of a Turing Machine, it would indeed be of an unusual nature since it could not possibly be programmed for any existing computer [33], p.
+80."

-The first sentence in the above quote is clearly false, and well known counterexamples abound in the literature (see, for example, [33, 59], and for further references [6, 11]).
+The first sentence in the preceding quote is clearly false, and well known counterexamples abound in the literature (see, for example, [34, 60], and for further references [6, 11]).
 The second sentence, on the other hand, is only half true.
 Indeed, it is perfectly justified to say that a computation that cannot be performed on a Turing Machine must be of an unusual nature.
 However, this does not mean that such a computation cannot be programmed on any existing computer.
-Rather, the existence of such a computation would instead mean that the Turing Machine is simply not universal and that the Church-Turing Thesis (whose validity is assumed implicitly in the above quote) is in fact invalid.
+Rather, the existence of such a computation would instead mean that the Turing Machine is simply not universal and that the "Church-Turing Thesis" (whose validity is assumed implicitly in the opening quote of this paper) is in fact invalid.

-In January 2005 I showed that the concept of a Universal Computer cannot be realized [6].
-Specifically, I exhibited instances of a computable function $\mathcal{F}$ that cannot be computed on any machine $\mathcal{U}$ that is capable of only a finite and fixed number of operations per step (or time unit).
-This remains true even if the machine $\mathcal{U}$ is endowed with an infinite memory and the ability to communicate with the outside world while it is attempting to compute $\mathcal{F}$ .
-It also holds if, in addition, $\mathcal{U}$ is given an indefinite amount of time to compute $\mathcal{F}$ .
+In 2005 it was shown that the concept of a Universal Computer cannot be realized [6].
+Specifically, instances of a computable function \mathcal{F} were exhibited that cannot be computed on any machine \mathcal{U} that is capable of only a finite and fixed number of operations per step (or time unit).
+This remains true even if the machine \mathcal{U} is endowed with an infinite memory and the ability to communicate with the outside world while it is attempting to compute \mathcal{F} .
+It also holds if, in addition, \mathcal{U} is given an indefinite amount of time to compute \mathcal{F} .